dominikbraun/dice/README.md

 ---

-Dice is an ergonomic, flexible, easy to use load balancer designed for non-microservice infrastructures.
+Dice is an ergonomic, flexible, easy to use load balancer designed for non-microservice, static infrastructures.

 ### Included Features